dojo/framework/docs/en/resources/supplemental.md

 ## Passing Initialization Options

-Initialization options can be passed with any template created using the `createResourceTemplateWithInit` factory and are passed to the template's `init` function to initialize the resource.
+Initialization options can be passed with any template created using the `createResourceTemplate` factory and are passed to the template's `init` function to initialize the resource.
 The `initOptions` includes an `id` used to identify the backing resource and optional `data` that can be added to the resource on creation.

 > MyWidget.ts